 The town’s remarkable pier, amusement arcades and stunning beaches all further solidified the popularity of the town as a staple British coastal destination.

-For a more in-depth guide to Clacton-on-sea read our article which focuses on the town.
+For a more in-depth guide, read our article which focuses on living in Clacton-on-Sea.

 We are sure you agree that this destination is a worthy entry to the best Essex coastal towns!